mohsinzamankhan/spam_mail_prediction/README.md

 # Spam Mail Prediction

 ## 📌 Project Description
 Spam Mail Prediction is a machine learning project that classifies emails as either **Spam** or **Ham (Not Spam)**.
-The model is trained on textual email data and uses Natural Language Processing (NLP) techniques to improve accuracy.
+The model is trained on textual email data and uses ML techniques to improve accuracy.

 ## 🔧 Technologies Used
 - Python